aidanahram/aliexpress-sdk/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

 Aliexpress SDK written in dart.
 Used to call Aliexpress APIs.
-Build in signed hash features and different methods (POST, GET) to call API.
+Built-in signed hash and different request methods (POST, GET) to call API.
 Based on the aliexpress python sdk.

 ## Features